Commandserver/FiveM-Dashboard-Bot/README.md

 ## Dependencies:

 - Python3.8 or higher
-- A MySQL Database like MariaDB
+- A MySQL based database like MariaDB
 - For required python packages see the `requirements.txt`

 Make sure you've installed it!